ekonda/kutana/docs/index.rst

         await env.reply("{}".format(env.body))

-Callback receives two arguments - :class:`.Message` and :class:`.Environment`.
+THe callback receives two arguments - :class:`.Message` and :class:`.Environment`.

 Raw updates processing
 ~~~~~~~~~~~~~~~~~~~~~~
-Callback function for processing only raw update from service looks like that:
+The callback function for processing only raw update from service
+looks like that:

 .. code-block:: python